 IoT Network Explained

 To run an IoT application, you need a reliable connection between the devices and sensors and the IoT platform itself.
-To do this, it is necessary to choose an appropriate network technology that will meet all the requirements and peculiarities of the device’s operation.
+One of the solutions often employed to ensure this connection are IoT Sim Cards, providing a secure and dependable communication link.
+To implement this, it is necessary to choose an appropriate network technology that will meet all the requirements and peculiarities of the device’s operation.
 An IoT network is a collection of interconnected devices that interact with one another without the need for human intervention.
 This can be an autonomous car, smart appliance, or wearable technology.

 IoT networks consist of a large number of small, inexpensive sensors that are used to gather information about the environment.
 For example, farmers use IoT sensors to monitor moisture levels, and industrial plants use similar sensors to monitor pipe pressures.
 IoT sensors are highly configurable and can track hundreds of different changes.
 Sensors transmit all information to the cloud.
 And depending on the amount of data being transmitted, the technology, and the use case, businesses can choose from different IoT networks to achieve their goals.
 For example, a few most common ways sensors transmit data are via Wi-Fi, BLE or cellular, but there are a few other data transmission options.